odoo/documentation/index.rst

    Explanation:

-     .
-Your customer owes $1,090 less
+     - Your customer owes $1,090 less
-     .
-Your receive $1,090 on your bank account
+     - Your receive $1,090 on your bank account

    Configuration:

-     .
-Bank Account: defined on the related bank journal .
-Account Receivable: defined on the customer
+     - Bank Account: defined on the related bank journal
+     - Account Receivable: defined on the customer

    .. todo::

       * help explaining what the operation is about?
-      * use radio buttons instead of the selection box

 Reconciliation
 ==============